Netflix’s hit series The Crown recently covered Princess Diana’s eating disorder.

 We at Columbus Park hear again and again, about the struggle to navigate a balanced relationship with food and weight in a society that continues to promote and glorify thinness and an unachievable beauty ideal.
 Recovery is about navigating the harsh realities of our surroundings while healing one’s relationship with food and body.
 It’s about finding self-compassion, self-acceptance, and a path toward a truly free and nourishing relationship with food.

-If you or a loved one is struggling with bulimia or any form of disordered eating for that matter, we encourage you to contact us at firstname.lastname@example.org.
-We can tell you more about our services and if they may be right for you.
+If you or a loved one is struggling with bulimia or another form of disordered eating, we encourage you to contact us at firstname.lastname@example.org.